-At the Company, we believe in fair and equitable business practices that support our mission, core values and human forward focus.
+At the Company, we believe in fair and equitable business practices.
 The Company employs a variety of strategies to attract and retain top talent, which includes offering competitive compensation, benefits and opportunities to learn and grow within the Company.
 The Company is committed to ensuring equal pay for all employees and prohibits any pay discrimination in accordance with applicable state and federal laws.
 These laws prohibit wage discrimination in the workplace and ensure that jobs with the same functions, similar working conditions, and requiring substantially the same skills are compensated equally with allowable pay differences based on factors such as experience, qualifications, seniority, geographic location, performance and other factors not prohibited by applicable law.
+The Company is committed to ensuring a work environment where all employees are treated and compensated equitably.